 On 19 March 2014, CEVA issued \$300 million aggregate principal amount of 7.0% First Lien Senior Secured Notes due 2021 (the "First Lien Notes").
-The First Lien Notes were issued under an indenture, dated as of 19 March 2014 (the "First Lien Notes Indenture"), by and among CEVA, the guarantors party thereto, Wilmington Trust, National Association, as trustee, registrar, paying agent and transfer agent, and as successor collateral agent.
+The First Lien Notes were issued under an indenture, dated as of 19 March 2014 (the "First Lien Notes Indenture"), by and among CEVA, the guarantors party thereto, Wilmington Trust, National Association, as trustee, registrar, paying agent and transfer agent, and Law Debenture Trust Company of New York, as collateral agent.
 The First Lien Notes mature on 1 March 2021.

-As of 31 December 2016, \$300 million in aggregate principal amount of First Lien Notes were outstanding.
+As of 31 December 2015, \$300 million in aggregate principal amount of First Lien Notes were outstanding.